Types of financial aid

 Merit-based aid is typically awarded in the form of scholarships.
 For many of our scholarships, no separate application is needed—we will award based on your application for admission.

 Scholarships recognize your abilities or involvement in activities.
 Scholarship funds do not have to be paid back.
 You must notify Earlham of any outside scholarships you are receiving from local, corporate or other sources.
-Every student is considered for merit scholarships as well as talent and interest-based scholarships.
+Every student is considered for merit scholarships.
 You also can get a scholarship just for living within 150-miles of campus!
 Earlham also offers a variety of specialty scholarships.

 Loans are funds provided by the federal government or financial institutions.
 Loans must be repaid once you graduate or if you withdraw or drop to less than half-time enrollment.
 Each academic year, you’ll need to submit the FAFSA to Earlham to be eligible for federal loans.
 Since the cost of your program paired with the other aid you receive affects your eligibility for any Federal Direct Loan, your eligibility for loans is individually determined by the Earlham College’s Office of Financial Aid.